NGnius/Pixi/README.md

 ## Installation

-To install the Pixi mod, copy the build's `Pixi.dll` into the `Plugins` folder in Gamecraft's main folder.
+To install the Pixi mod, copy `Pixi.dll` (from the latest release) into the `Plugins` folder in Gamecraft's main folder.
+You'll also need [GamecraftModdingAPI](https://git.exmods.org/modtainers/GamecraftModdingAPI) installed and Gamecraft patched with [GCIPA](https://git.exmods.org/modtainers/GCIPA/releases).

 ## Usage